 You might not remember exactly how you decorated your hotel room while you were away from home at Christmas, but the photos will stay with you and your family for years to come.
 So, take a minute to think through the photos you’ll take and focus your most picture-worthy decorations on that area of the hotel room.

-Staying at a hotel for Christmas doesn’t mean that you have to forfeit the comfy and cozy atmosphere of a festively decorated space!
-Traveling at Christmas is something many families enjoy.
+Staying at a hotel for Christmas doesn’t mean that you have to forfeit the cozy atmosphere of a festively decorated space!
+Traveling at Christmas is something many families enjoy, which can be made even more enjoyable with my tips for lower-stress family vacations.
 With creativity, careful packing, and perhaps some help from your hotel’s staff, you can create a hotel room that will set the stage for a christmas-morning celebration that your family will remember for years to come.